Search element - Quick search bar

 worried mother

-Your breasts make more milk if baby takes more milk.
-But this also means your supply may drop if baby removes less.
-There are some common reasons why your baby may not be taking enough milk to keep your supply up:
+Your breasts make more milk when your baby takes more milk.
+If your baby takes less, your supply may dip.
+Here are some common reasons your baby may not be taking enough milk to keep your supply up:

 It is common to notice small changes in your supply at times, even if breastfeeding has been going well.
 Sometimes these are related to your health or wellbeing.

-Some women find that changes to their hormones affect their milk supply.
-You may notice a short term drop in your supply when you ovulate or around the time of your period.
-A few extra breastfeeds on those few days can help ensure baby gets enough milk.
+• Hormonal changes: Some women notice a brief drop in supply around the time of ovulation or a period.
+A few extra breastfeeds on those few days can help.
 A longer lasting decrease in supply can happen with pregnancy or the use of some types of contraception.

 Is it really low supply?

-There are also a few common reasons why a mum may think she has a low supply but it’s actually okay.
-Checking your baby's wet and dirty nappies, their growth and the way they behave can tell you more about whether your baby is getting enough milk.
+Some mums may think they have a low supply but it’s actually okay.
+Check your baby's wet and dirty nappies, growth and behaviour to see if they're getting enough milk.

 Following your baby’s lead and feeding them as often and for as long as they need is the key to keeping your milk supply going well.
-If you do need to increase your supply there are many simple steps to help you do this.
+If you do need to increase your supply there are simple steps to help.

 Find out more about milk supply